gem5/website/_pages/documentation/gem5-stdlib/7-using-local-data-sources.md

 - Use the GEM5_RESOURCE_JSON environment variable to override the default config to use a JSON file.

-- GEM5_RESOURCE_JSON_APPEND environment variable to add a JSON file to the current config.
+- GEM5_RESOURCE_JSON_APPEND environment variable to add a JSON file to the current resources config.

 If the gem5 resources config was updated by the GEM5_CONFIG environment variable or having a gem5-config.json in current working directory, then these flags will override or add to those configs.